FOSTERING A GREEN HEART

 Supporting young people as they innovate and develop place-based solutions to the biggest challenges posed by climate change and environment.

-The Green Heart STEM Challenge is a purpose-driven STEM challenge where young people explore and identify environmental issues in their communities and to design feasible solutions to address these problems.
+The Green Heart STEM Challenge is a purpose-driven STEM challenge where young people explore and identify environmental issues in their communities and design feasible solutions to address these problems.
 Student teams work through a human-centered design process to develop feasible solutions to the problems they have identified.
-Challenge submissions are delivered with a 90 second pitch video and written proposal.
+Challenge submissions are delivered with a 90 second pitch video and a written proposal.

 Sign-Up for Updates for Future Green Heart STEM Challenges